actions/actions-runner-controller/README.md

     duration: "30m"
 ```

-This webhook requires you to explicitely set the labels in the RunnerDeployment / RunnerSet if you are using them in your workflow to match the agents (field `runs-on`).
+This webhook requires you to explicitly set the labels in the RunnerDeployment / RunnerSet if you are using them in your workflow to match the agents (field `runs-on`).
 Only `self-hosted` will be considered as included by default.

 You can configure your GitHub webhook settings to only include `Workflows Job` events, so that it sends us three kinds of `workflow_job` events per a job run.